 As well as small children, some adults prefer to go for the the Alphasax too if they experience neck pain or suffer rheumatic pains in the hands.
 This is good news indeed for those of us wanting to keep playing into a ripe old age, as playing music is a fabulous way of helping to maintain both physical and mental well-being.

-We always have a stock of new, ex-demo and ex-rental instruments.
+We always have them in stock.
 The standard Alpha comes in gold lacquer.
 For the little princess in your family there is the baby pink version with lovely silver keywork, which we also carry in stock.
 Or, for a very stylish alternative, we have Alphasaxes in black with gold keywork.

 These saxophones are ideal for children too small to play an Alphasax or alto sax.
 As you can see from the photograph, the look is the same with the curve both in the neck and the bell.
 However with the size difference, the weight is significantly reduced.